sanjna1919/pui-homework-template-advanced/final-project/README.md

 ### Part 4
 #### Describe how you iterated on your prototypes, if at all, including any changes you made to your original design while you were implementing your website.

 While implementing my site, I decided to get rid of the winding path on the work page as it did not convey the right message visually.
 I went with a stacking cards approach instead which added a dynamic feel to the page compared to a simple layout.
-I did find it difficult to get resources to implement the exact style I wanted so I ended up resorting to something similar in the interest of time.
+I did find it difficult to get resources to implement the exact style I wanted so I ended up resorting to a simpler structure in the interest of time.
 I do feel that I did a good job scoping this project and was very realistic with what I could achieve in the span of a few weeks.
 Although I did struggle with some parts of the animations, I was still able to push myself and finish coding almost all of it.